bernie-skipole/indipydriver/README.md

 The 'IPyDriver' class holds one or more devices, and provides methods you can use to send and receive data, which you would use to interface with your own code.

-This is one of three associated packages.
+This is one of associated packages.

 **Indipydriver** provides classes to work with your own code to control instruments and produce the INDI protocol.

 **Indipyserver** provides an 'IPyServer' class to run drivers and serve the INDI protocol on a port.

+**Indipyweb** is an INDI client and a web server, it connects to the serving INDI port and provides a web view of instruments.

 **Indipyterm** is a terminal client, which connects to the serving port and can be run to view the instrument controls.